mikeGugs/mikeGugs/README.md

 - 👋 Hi, I’m Mike Guglielmo.
-- I'm interested in finance, trading, and economics, among other things.
-Teaching myself some computer programming!
+- I'm interested in finance, trading, programming and computers among other things.
 - 📫 How to reach me linkedin, Mike Guglielmo.

 <!---